“Setting goals is the first step in turning the invisible into the visible.”

 In addition to creating a “being” goal first and then zeroing in with “doing” goals, I would encourage you to not select too many targets to go after at one time!
 We’ve all been there and it’s a recipe for burnout.
 Think about what you really want to accomplish this year — who you really want to BE — and try to distill it down to just a few things.

 Happy New Year again to everyone, and to all your friends and family.
+Feel free to share this with anyone that gets fired up about goal-setting as a different way to frame the exercise this time.
 Let’s make this a great, focused, purpose-driven year.